Quick info

 Polymer ars mundi museum replica cast by hand, height with pedestal 44 cm.

-Sculptural representation of person's head and shoulders.
+Sculptural representation of a person's head and shoulders.

 Marble powder is polymer-bonded.
-Artificial marble is characterised by a fine white surface that appears very similar to marble.
+Artificial marble is characterised by a fine white surface that appears very similar to natural marble.

 A true-to-the-original reproduction of an artwork in the same size and with the best possible material and colour uniformity.